FY24 Congressionally Directed Spending Disclosures

 Marjorie Kovler Center ADA Upgrades, Chicago, Illinois.

-$1 million to the Heartland Alliance for Human Needs & Human Rights make the 80-year-old Marjorie Kovler Center fully ADA-accessible, which will increase the reach of its services to the growing number of refugees, immigrants, and asylum seekers arriving each year.
+$1 million to the Heartland Alliance for Human Needs & Human Rights to make the 80-year-old Marjorie Kovler Center fully ADA-accessible, which will increase the reach of its services to the growing number of refugees, immigrants, and asylum seekers arriving each year.

 Microtransit Pilot, Decatur, Illinois.